 Yet, the Responsible Jewellery Council endorsed blood diamonds coming from Zimbabwe as Kimberley-certified “conflict free" back in 2009.
 This was the event that many industry insiders considered fatal to the Kimberley Process.

-At that time, Global Witness dropped out of the Kimberley Process, stating that its decision to accept Zimbabwe diamonds had “turned an international conflict prevention mechanism into a cynical corporate accreditation scheme.”
+At that time, Global Witness (that exposed the blood diamond attrocity to the public) dropped out of the Kimberley Process, stating that its decision to accept Zimbabwe diamonds had “turned an international conflict prevention mechanism into a cynical corporate accreditation scheme.”

 [The Kimberley process is the basis of “conflict free diamonds” claims.
 To learn more about these issues, read this article from my Exposé on how the Kimberley Process fell apart.]